resir014/resir014.xyz/src/content/posts/article/2020-10-18-formula-1-but-with-tmgl-points-system/index.md

 And when you see these pro players play the game, oh boy.

-<iframe src="https://clips.twitch.tv/embed?clip=HotTransparentTermiteCclamChamp&parent=resir014.xyz&parent=motorsport101.com&parent=deploy-preview-139--resir014.netlify.app" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>
+<iframe src="https://clips.twitch.tv/embed?clip=HotTransparentTermiteCclamChamp&parent=resir014.xyz&parent=motorsport101.com&parent=deploy-preview-139--resir014.netlify.app" autoplay="false" frameborder="0" allowfullscreen="true" scrolling="no" height="378" width="620"></iframe>

 There are many things that are unique to TMGL, one of them is the controversial point-loss system, introduced for the Fall 2020 season.
 This has been a topic of hot debate on the Trackmania community.
 Some people think it's complete bullshit, others think it's fine as long as you get used to it.